5 Professional Standards and University Procedures

 If you are experiencing sexual harassment, it is important to keep in mind that you can take action to eliminate it:

-Get help.
-Your supervisor or Employee Service Officer cannot take steps to solve the problem if the behavior is not reported.
+- Get help.
+Your supervisor or Employee Services cannot take steps to solve the problem if the behavior is not reported.
 It will take courage to confront a harassment problem, but you may keep another person from having the same problem later.
-Sexual harassment can be reported to an immediate supervisor, a department head, an intermediate administrator, a vice president or executive director, or the Affirmative Action Officer (Human Resources Director).
+Sexual harassment can be reported to an immediate supervisor, a department head, an intermediate administrator, a vice president or executive director, or the affirmative action officer.

 What You Can Expect When You Report An Incident

-The University takes complaints seriously.
+The university takes complaints seriously.
 All complaints are investigated promptly, fairly, and confidentially, maintaining the employee’s sense of dignity and respect.
-If a supervisor receives a complaint of sexual harassment, he or she will report it to the Director of Employee Services, and then proceed with an investigation.
 A typical investigation may involve meetings with all parties, including possible witnesses.
 When warranted, appropriate disciplinary action is taken.

 Every effort is made to prevent retaliation directed at an employee who has filed a complaint or assisted in an investigation.
 If an employee is found to have engaged in any form of retaliation, appropriate disciplinary action will be taken.

 If it is determined that an allegation of sexual harassment is without foundation, and if there is evidence of malicious intent, the complainant may be subject to disciplinary action.
-(See Tarleton Rule 34.01.99.T1, Sexual Harassment)
+(See System Regulation 08.01.01, Civil Rights Complianceand Tarleton SAP -8.01.01.T1.01, Complaint and Appeal Process for Complaints Alleging Discrimination, Sexual Harassment and Related Retaliation)

 Faculty Responsibilities Regarding Sexual Harassment of Students

-The Texas A&M University System has established guidelines to ensure the rights and privileges of individuals infected with the Human Immunodeficiency Virus (HIV) are protected.
+The A&M System has established guidelines to ensure the rights and privileges of individuals infected with the Human Immunodeficiency Virus (HIV) are protected.
 Tarleton will not use a person’s HIV status to make employment decisions or determine how service is delivered nor will Tarleton deny services to HIV infected individuals, except as allowed by state or federal law.
 Tarleton complies with the Americans With Disabilities Act provisions protecting all people with disabilities from discrimination in job application procedures, hiring, promotions, discharge, compensation, job training and other terms or conditions of employment.
-For more information see System Regulation 34.04.03, HIV/AIDS in the Workplace and Learning Environment, or System Regulation 33.02.02, Compliance With The Employment Provisions Of The Americans with Disabilities Act.
+For more information see System Regulation 34.04.03, HIV/AIDS in the Workplace and Learning Environment, and System Regulation 08.01.01, Civil Rights Compliance

-Official meetings of the faculty and staff are normally scheduled near the beginning of the Fall and Spring semesters.
-The President will call and preside at these meetings.
+Official meetings of the faculty and staff are normally scheduled near the beginning of the fall and spring semesters.
+The president will call and preside at these meetings.
 Attendance is expected unless absence is excused beforehand.
-A special meeting shall be convened by a written petition of at least 25 percent of the resident faculty.
+A special meeting shall be convened by a written petition of at least 25% of the resident faculty.
 Departmental faculty are encouraged to meet separately at any time at the call of the head of the department.
 General assemblies of students and faculty are held at infrequent intervals on call for particular purpose.
 Attendance is expected but not compulsory.

 Interoffice Mail and e-mail